-1. Statute: One of the first civil law statutes promulgated by the Chinese government was the Contract Law of 1999: 合同法: Chinese version, English version.
+1. Statute: One of the first civil law statutes promulgated by the Chinese government was the Contract Law of 1999: 合同法: Chinese version, English version [link no longer exists].
 Articles 130 – 175 of the Contract Law specifically address the sale of goods.

 2. Interpretive regulations.
 The PRC Supreme Court has issued a number of interpretations of the Contract Law.
 Under the Chinese system, these interpretations have the force of law.
 The most important for sales of goods contracts are as follows.
 Notice that the most recent was issued in May of this year, showing the continuing development of the law in this area.